5l1v3r1/dashboard-3/readme.md

       })
     }

-# Dashboard storage backends
+# Storage backends

-Dashboard by default uses local disk, this is good for development and under certain circumstances but generally you should use any of Redis, PostgreSQL, MySQL, MongoDB or S3-compatible backends.
+Dashboard by default uses local disk, this is good for development and under certain circumstances but generally you should use any of Redis, PostgreSQL, MySQL, MongoDB or S3-compatible for storage.

 |      | Name | Description | Package   | Repository |
 |------|------|-------------|-----------|------------|